fisadev/fisa-vim-config/README.rst

 * **Easy window navigation** using ``Alt-arrows`` keys.

 * Some vim goodies enabled by default:

   * **incremental search** (moves to the first result while you are typing).
   * **highlighted search results**.
   * **line numbers**.
   * keep **cursor 3 lines away from screen border while scrolling**.
-  * **shell-like autocompletition of commands and paths** (autocomplete the common part and show matching options).
+  * **shell-like autocompletion of commands and paths** (autocomplete the common part and show matching options).

 * **Python interpreter inside vim**, or any other console.
 They are opened as a buffer using the command ``:ConqueTerm``.
 Examples: ``:ConqueTerm python``, ``:ConqueTerm bash``.